6 Surprising Ways You Can Raise Awareness About Environmental Issues

 The Importance of Action

-Even though we all know the importance of taking action for the environment, how many of us do?
-Knowing how to take action is just the first step.
-Even though these are great ways to start raising awareness for the environment, we need to take that knowledge and turn it into action.
+Even though we all know the importance of taking action for the environment, how many of us do anything about it?
+Knowing what to do is just the first step — we need to take that knowledge and turn it into action.

-According to Yale’s 2018 climate opinions map, 70% of Americans believe that global warming is happening.
+According to Yale’s 2021 climate opinions map, 72% of American adults believe global warming is happening.
 Yet how many Americans are taking steps based on these beliefs?
-We conducted a survey of the American public to find out how many are taking actions to raise awareness for the environment.
+We conducted a survey of the American public to find out how many are taking action to raise awareness for the environment.
 Here are the results.

 According to our survey, nearly 50% of Americans have taken zero action to raise environmental awareness.
-This indicates that even though many might recognize in theory the importance of protecting the environment, far fewer are going out of their way to support it.
+This indicates that even though many might recognize, in theory, the importance of protecting the environment, far fewer are going out of their way to support the idea.
 But if we want real change to happen, we need to start living out our beliefs today.

 Ways to Raise Awareness About Environmental Issues